 c. $1 trillion

-2. What is the average amount of debt a typical student graduates with today?
+2. What is the average amount of debt a typical student borrower today?

-These students in Jackson were eager to go to college, but unfortunately they knew little about their financial options, and they were largely oblivious to how these decisions would impact the rest of their lives.
+These students in Jackson were eager to go to college.
+Unfortunately, they knew little about their financial options and they were largely oblivious to how these decisions would impact the rest of their lives.

 We have some ideas about how to fix the problem.
 For instance, strengthening the federally mandated student loan counseling requirement could go a long way towards ensuring that students and families have the information they need to make decisions about student loans.
 Many students say they would love more personal contact with financial aid administrators.
 But there is much more we can do besides encouraging schools to meet with students.

 Counseling does not solve all the problems associated with rising tuition and low completion rates - but it will help ensure that students better understand their options.

 Currently, students can “click through” a series of web pages with general information to complete their counseling requirement.
 A better method would be to fully incorporate personal information, already-existing repayment calculators, and interest rate differentials into a truly interactive learning experience so that students leave counseling with a thorough understanding of basic lending concepts and of their loans.

 Even if students know how much they will need to repay, they often lack information about how much they will earn after college.
 By requiring schools to report more data and integrating it with earnings information, we could give students a better career road map.